oasis-tcs/odata-specs/odata-protocol/10 Context URL.md

 ```
 :::

-If the entity is contained, then `entity-set` is the  top-level entity
+If the entity is bound to a contained entity set, then `entity-set` is the top-level entity
-set or singleton followed by the path to the containment navigation
+set or singleton followed by the path to the collection-valued containment navigation
 property of the containing entity.

 ::: example